 Visit Delft — A Scenic City of the Dutch Golden Age

-The rustic, mystical, and the charmingly vintage Dutch city of Delft is one of the European gems of rich historical and cultural heritage.
+The rustic, mystical, and charmingly vintage Dutch city of Delft is one of the European gems of rich history and culture, dating back to the Dutch Golden Age.

-This town, with its striking, rustic architecture and narrow streets crossed by canals and bridges, still jealously preserves the memory of long-gone times even after 10 centuries since its creation.
+With its striking, rustic architecture and narrow streets crossed by canals and bridges, this town still jealously preserves the memory of long-gone times even after 10 centuries since its creation.

-Therefore, if you are a passionate art and exciting adventure lover, the town of Delft, with its various tourist facilities, is the right place for you.
-From museums, authentic buildings with a clearly visible blend of styles that belong to the Middle Ages and the Golden Age, which in the Netherlands is connected to the 17th century, sacred buildings, picturesque squares, and streets full of tourists, everything indicates that Delft is a popular tourist destination, all year round.
+If you are a passionate art and exciting adventure lover, the town of Delft, with its diverse tourist facilities, is the place to have a great time.
+From museums, authentic buildings with a pallet of styles that belong to the Middle Ages and the Golden Age, which in the Netherlands is connected to the 17th century, sacred buildings, picturesque squares, and streets full of tourists, everything makes it a popular tourist’s destination, all year round.

 The city of Delft is known for its beautiful Delft pottery and excellent artists, who, for almost 4 centuries, have nurtured the tradition of making blue and white artworks.
 Made of ceramics and porcelain, they are decorated with lovely motifs of nature, striking religious scenes, and images from everyday life, which makes them especially appealing to customers.
 It’s about an old, authentic dyeing technique whose recipe has not changed even to this day.